 If you have children and have become homeless

 Under Section 20 of The Children Act 1989, your local authority may have a responsibility to provide accommodation for your children if you become homeless.

 The Single Persons Accommodation Centre for the Ex Services (SPACES) provides advice and helps single service leavers find suitable accommodation.
 Contact SPACES from up to 12 months prior to discharge for housing assistance.

 Help from other organisations

 Launchpad provides veterans with accommodation in Newcastle-Upon-Tyne and Liverpool.
-Veterans are provided with their own refurbished, one-bedroom flat with access to communal facilities, for which they pay rent, either using housing benefit or income or savings.
-Launchpad also works with veterans to deal with any health or welfare issues, then supports them into employment and permanent housing.
+Individuals are provided with refurbished, one-bedroom flats that have access to communal facilities.
+Residents pay rent, using housing benefit, income or savings.
+Launchpad also works with veterans to support health or welfare issues and helps with finding employment and permanent housing.